Symphyandra zanzegura (Rock Bellflower)

 Seed Treatment:

-• Cold stratification is recommended: Place seeds in moist sand or paper towel inside a sealed plastic bag.
-Refrigerate at 35–40°F (1–4°C) for 2–4 weeks.
+Cold stratification: Place seeds in moist sand or paper towel inside a sealed plastic bag.
+Refrigerate at 35–40°F (1–4°C) for 2 to 4 weeks.

 • Optional: Soak seeds in lukewarm water for 12 hours before cold stratification.